centralis22/devdocs/content/en/docs/backend/handler.md

 ---

 ## WebSocketAPIHandler

-All WebSocket connections to `/api` will be routed here.
+All WebSocket connections to the `/api` endpoint will be routed to `WebSocketAPIHandler`.
+It is the first layer in client-server communication.